Connell Rawlinson: The New Saints

-He made his debut in the UEFA Champions League on 15 July 2014, in a 1–0 defeat at Slovakian side ŠK Slovan Bratislava, during the Second Round of qualification.
+He made his debut in the UEFA Champions League on 15 July 2014, in a 1–0 defeat at Slovak side ŠK Slovan Bratislava, during the Second Round of qualification.
 He scored four goals in 37 appearances across the 2014–15 campaign, helping TNS to a fourth consecutive league title.
 On 25 January, he played in a 3–0 win over Bala Town in the final of the Welsh League Cup.
 He also won his third Welsh Cup as TNS secured a domestic treble with a 2–0 win over Newtown at Latham Park on 2 May, though was substituted after ten minutes for Christian Seargeant.
 He was restricted to 19 appearances in the 2015–16 season, though TNS again won the league.
 He did though feature in the final of the Welsh League Cup, as TNS defeated Denbigh Town 2–0 at Maesdu Park.
 TNS also secured the Welsh Cup and another treble with a 2–0 victory over Airbus UK Broughton.

 He re-established himself in the first team during the 2016–17 season, scoring two goals in 40 league and cup games, as TNS clinched a sixth straight league title.
 TNS won the League Cup for the fourth consecutive time with a 4–0 win over Barry Town United at Cyncoed Stadium.
 During the season the club set a World record by winning 27 consecutive top-flight games.
 However, they failed to retain the Welsh Cup, losing out 2–1 to Bala Town in the final.
 On 20 January 2018, he lifted his fifth Welsh League Cup title after helping TNS to overcome Cardiff Metropolitan University 1–0 in the final.
 On 2 February, he scored both TNS's goals in a 2–2 draw at Cefn Druids.
 Later that month he turned down the club's offer of a new contract, which was due to expire in the summer.
 He captained Wales C in a 3–2 defeat to England C in March 2018.
 He ended the 2017–18 campaign with three goals in 35 appearances, as TNS won a seventh consecutive league title.
 He was named in the 2017–18 Welsh Premier League Team of the Season.